swellaby/vscode-rust-pack/README.md

 Check out our [Common Extension Pack][common-ext-pack-url] that contains a couple other extensions that are useful for any type of project!

 ## Contributing
-Have a question, feature request, or need to report a bug?
+Have an extension request, question, or need to report a bug?
 Open an issue [here][open-issue-url]!

 ## License
 MIT - see license details [here][license-url]